andreaspacher/openeditors/README.md

 Webscraping data about scholarly journals' editors and editorial boards.

+For methodical details and more information, see [this preprint at *SocArXiv*](https://doi.org/10.31235/osf.io/jvzq7).

 ## Results

 Data about **478.562** editorial positions at **6.090** journals from **17** publishers were found.